galeree/Large-Scale-Assigment1/README.md

 # Novel Clustering
 This is a novel clustering script using Hadoop written in Python and Java

-# Structure
+# Folder
-- mapreduce
+- mapreduce Contains map and reduce code written in Python.
--
+- Remote    Contains java code used to execute Python map-reduce file.

+# Map reduce step in each mapreduce#.py
 1. Word Count for each file
 2. Finding top 100 words in each file
 3. Summation of all word counts